aws-samples/sqlservertools/README.md

 # sqlservertools
-This Repository is dedicated to help CX migrating their workload into AWS, what I am aiming here is to ease their journey and make thing easier through automation and tooling.
+This Repository is dedicated to help CX migrating their workload into AWS, what I am aiming here is to ease the journey and make thing easier through automation and tooling.

 This repository has 2 tools:

 1-	RdsDiscovery

 2-	Sql server assessment

 ## RDS Discovery
 RDS Discovery Tool is a lightweight, it provides a capability to scan a fleet of on-prem SQl Servers and does automated checks for 20+features, validates supportability of the enabled features on RDS, and generates a